R3Conclave/conclave-core-sdk/docs/docs/architecture.md

 ## Remote attestation

-To use an enclave clients need to know the network address where the host process for an enclave instance is running so they can send it messages, and they also need to obtain an `EnclaveInstanceInfo` object from the host.
+To use an enclave, clients need to know the network address where the host process for an enclave instance is running so they can send it messages, and they also need to obtain an `EnclaveInstanceInfo` object from the host.
 This could be downloaded on demand from the host, or it could be published somewhere.
-This object encapsulates a _remote attestation_ from the host.
-They test the `EnclaveInstanceInfo` against a set of constraints, depending on how flexible they want to be about software upgrades to the enclave.
+This object encapsulates a _remote attestation_.
+The client tests the `EnclaveInstanceInfo` against a set of constraints, depending on how flexible they want to be about software upgrades to the enclave.
 Constraints are represented by an [`EnclaveConstraint`](/api/com/r3/conclave/client/EnclaveConstraint.html) object, which can be read from/written to a small domain specific language suitable for embedding in config files, command line options and so on.
 A constraint may specify that a specific set of code hashes is required i.e. every version is whitelisted and no upgrade is possible until the constraint is adjusted.
-Or, it may specify a set of allowed signing keys, enabling enclave authors to release new versions.
-In that scenario the enclave creator is trusted but the entity hosting the enclave instance may not be.
+Or, it may specify a set of allowed signing keys, enabling enclave authors to release new versions whenever they want.
+In that scenario the enclave creator is trusted, but the entity hosting the enclave instance may not be.

-When they're happy they can create encrypted messages using the key in the `EnclaveInstanceInfo`.
+When they're happy, they create encrypted messages using the key in the `EnclaveInstanceInfo`.
 By sending and receiving such messages to the host (and from there to the enclave), communication is established.
 See the [Mail ](#mail) section below for further discussion of this.